dafuloth/Makersbnb/README.md

 ## User stories
 As a user,
 So I can use Makersbnb everyday,
 I want to be able to sign up.

 As a user,
 So I can rent put my property,
 I'd like to add a new space.

 As a user,
 So I can advertise my space,
 I'd like to add name, description, price per night.

 As a user,
 So that I can go on Holiday,
 I'd like to book a space.

+## Links

+- [node-postgres](https://node-postgres.com) is how JavaScript can interact with PostgreSQL
+- To learn how to build a basic [PostgreSQL and NodeJS](https://mherman.org/blog/postgresql-and-nodejs/) project
+- [Supervisor](https://github.com/isaacs/node-supervisor) offers code reloading, if needed